JeremieDec/home/_posts/2019-07-03-Airbnb Bordeaux- a Business data analysis.md

 print(a.index[6],"of properties are  rented for a maximum of", 30-a[6],"days in the next 30.
 That makes an (optimistic) assumption of", np.round((30-a[6])/0.3, 1

 '''
-75% of properties are  rented for a maximum of 21.0 days in the next 30.
+*75% of properties are  rented for a maximum of 21.0 days in the next 30.
 That makes an (optimistic) assumption of 70.0 % occupancy

 75% of properties are  rented for a maximum of 35.0 days in the next 60.
 That makes an (optimistic) assumption of 58.3 % occupancy

 75% of properties are  rented for a maximum of 44.0 days in the next 90.
 That makes an (optimistic) assumption of 48.9 % occupancy

 75% of properties are  rented for a maximum of 186.0 days in the next 365.
-That makes an (optimistic) assumption of 51.0 %
+That makes an (optimistic) assumption of 51.0 % occupancy*

 The closer the date is, the higher the ratio.
 It makes common sense that the closer the date, the highest is the likelihood that the property is rented.
 I take an average of the four rates which leads to 57 % in overall renting time for properties on the platform.

 However, the data was collected mi-July : which explains a much higher demand at this period.
 One should take into account that some people will rent only a few months in a year and-or will profit from their property at a specific time once a year.
 Some hosts (Airbnb forums) also mention that 1-3 days can happen to fall between bookings.
 To obtain a more accurate rate, it would be needed to scrape constantly (daily) Airbnb and follow the trend of avaibility at overall.
 Indeed, in order to find a more realistic ratio for the purpose of this study, I apply a average 50% penalty out of 57%, which will be rounded to 30%.

-The best customer experience: who's the most solicited host
+## <a name="REVIEWS" ></a> The best customer experience: who's the most solicited host

+*The hosts rating ranges from 0 to 15 per month, with more than 3/4 of ads that have at least a little post-lease attention.* However, we notice (index 'max') below that there are hosts rated up to 15 times during the month!
+There is one host, over +9500 who fulfills this exceptional condition:

+'''
+listings_raw.reviews_per_month.describe()
+rev_excell = listings_raw[listings_raw.reviews_per_month==15]
+print("There are", rev_excell.shape[0], "host(s) with at least 15 reviews per month")
+'''

+There are 1 host(s) with at least 15 reviews per month

+'''
+print("The studio is  rented for a maximum of", 30-rev_excell.availability_30.mean(),"days in the next 30.
+That makes an (optimistic) assumption of", np.round((30-rev_excell.availability_30.mean())/0.3, 1),"% occupancy") print("The studio is  rented for a maximum of", 60-rev_excell.availability_60.mean(),"days in the next 60.
+That makes an (optimistic) assumption of", np.round((60-rev_excell.availability_60.mean())/0.6, 1),"% occupancy") print("The studio is  rented for a maximum of", 90-rev_excell.availability_90.mean(),"days in the next 60.
+That makes an (optimistic) assumption of", np.round((90-rev_excell.availability_90.mean())/0.9, 1),"% occupancy") print("The studio is  rented for a maximum of", 365-rev_excell.availability_365.mean(),"days in the next 365.
+That makes an (optimistic) assumption of", np.round((365-rev_excell.availability_365.mean())/3.65, 1),"% occupancy")
+'''

+The studio is  rented for a maximum of 21.0 days in the next 30.
+That makes an (optimistic) assumption of 70.0 % occupancy The studio is  rented for a maximum of 39.0 days in the next 60.
+That makes an (optimistic) assumption of 65.0 % occupancy The studio is  rented for a maximum of 56.0 days in the next 60.
+That makes an (optimistic) assumption of 62.2 % occupancy The studio is  rented for a maximum of 315.0 days in the next 365.
+That makes an (optimistic) assumption of 86.3 % occupancy

+As you can see, the rental rate is quite higher than the average property ! *Nevertheless the 86% occupancy is probably overestimated as because the host lists as available the property only up to the end of this year.*

+- The apartment is located in the outskirts of Bordeaux (Mérignac), although the surface is reduced (20 m² = 215 sqm.), the decoration and layout makes it a place of first choice.
+It looks clearly like a high level-profesionnal decoration.

+**The numbers** : - the rate of reviews is *15 per month -> 15 different guests -> a minimum of 15 nights.*

+The 3 next days soon are not checked (date of this study: mid-July 2019).
+Also, 6 nights are available next month and 15 next month.
+Thus, the **occupancy rate** of the property is certainly **above average.**

+### <a name="ROI" ></a> a.
+Return on investment of the property

+We take into account the price per square meter of the apartment in Mérignac (2.531 €) and the configuration of this luxury studio, I will now compute the **return on investment (on a yearly basis)** of this property.

+I take **200 nights** (**55%** *occupancy rate applied over 1 year (10 months)*), *a daily rental cost* of 69 € per day which allows...

+A rental return of **16%** for this studio. **Important caution** : I took high expectations property value to match the good.
+This is a HUGE rate realistically computed.
+I didn't take into account legal fees because, while in New York people are punished for renting, we apply a fine policy in France; this risk is also to add in this situation.
+Then it is is one way to make money on Airnb...
+Small optimized space with classy and sober decoration, wood, cozy, high luminosity and notably talent to conjugate everything.